notahat/machinist/README.markdown

     rails generate machinist:install

-If you want Machinist to automatically add a blueprint to your blueprints file whenever you generate a model, add the following to your `config/application.rb` in the `config.generators` section:
+If you want Machinist to automatically add a blueprint to your blueprints file whenever you generate a model, add the following to your `config/application.rb` inside the Application class:

+    config.generators do |g|
       g.fixture_replacement :machinist
+    end

 ### Rails 2